14 Traits of a Sheltered Person (and How They Affect Adulthood)

 “The privilege of a lifetime is to become who you truly are.”

-For sheltered individuals, this often begins when they encounter new environments that challenge old assumptions.
+For sheltered individuals, this begins when they encounter new environments that challenge old assumptions.

 Brené Brown